-The Acceleration Record is where subject or whole grade accelerated and testing accommodations as a result of an acceleration are reported.
+The Acceleration Record is where subject or whole-grade accelerated and testing accommodations as a result of an acceleration are reported.
 Information is stored in PowerSchool on the State Province - OH section on the FB tab.
-The first time a student is accelerated in a subject area, it is added.
-By clicking the New button, entering the EMIS year, adding a 1 to the subject area's year column. \\Note - If the student skips more than one year of content at a time, the number of years skipped at that time should be entered instead of a 1.
-If that acceleration will result in the student taking an Ohio State Test, including End of Course exam, at the higher grade level, "Yes" should be entered in the Asmnt box.
-If a student is whole grade accelerated or enters Kindergarten or First grade early, these entries should be made for all five subject areas listed.
-Additionally, the Student is Accelerated drop down should be. toggled to reflect the.
-Student's overall acceleration status.
+It is added the first time a student is accelerated in a subject area.
+By clicking the New button, entering the EMIS year, adding a 1 to the subject area's year column.

+Note - If the student skips more than one year of content at a time, the number of years skipped at that time should be entered instead of a 1.

+If that acceleration will result in the student taking an Ohio State Test, including end-of-course exam, at the higher grade level, then "Yes" should be entered in the Asmnt box.

+If a student is whole-grade accelerated or enters kindergarten or 1st grade early, these entries should be made for all five subject areas listed.
+Additionally, the "Student is Accelerated" drop down should be toggled to reflect the student's overall acceleration status.

 In subsequent years after the initial acceleration, a new entry should be added each year with a 0 entered in the Yrs box and, if applicable, "yes" entered in the Asmnt box.
 This indicates to the state that the student is continuing on their accelerated pathway.
-A 0 should not be entered if the student has never been accelerated in that area; rather the Yrs box should be left blank if an acceleration did not ever occur in a subject area.
+A 0 should not be entered if the student was never accelerated in that area; rather the Yrs box should be left blank if an acceleration did not ever occur in a subject area.